RalphBacon/Arduino-Deep-Sleep/README.md

 (Direct link to part 1 video: https://youtu.be/jqFl8ydUzZM)
 (Direct link to part 2 video: https://youtu.be/8fiYvnBDsDE)

+Note: the video to actually construct the **bare bones Arduino** (using an ATmega328P chip and a handful of components) can be found in this GitHub repository under **Bare Bones Arduino**, see YouTube video #117.

 There are two ways to put your Arduino ATMEGA328P (UNO or Nano, for example) to sleep - or more accurately, two ways to wake it up after it has been put to sleep in order to save (battery) power.

 So we have TWO sketches here: one to wake up using a switch (which triggers an INTERRUPT), and another to wake up every few seconds (8 seconds max) using an inbuilt TIMER.